 It’s a no-frills French cookbook, heavy on technique.
 And it’s a must-have in any kitchen library.

 There are 524 recipes in this cookbook.
 Each is involved but the effort put in pays off.
 And the lessons learned in Mastering The Art Of French Cooking carry forward, past the pages and past the well-loved dishes.

 There aren’t any photos inside and none are needed.
 The recipes are detailed enough to follow along (and I can say this confidently as a bumbling home cook).

-Melissa Clark’s Dinner In French has been one of my go-to French cookbooks for the past month.
+Melissa Clark’s Dinner In French has been one of my go-to French cookbooks for the past few years.
 I’m completely obsessed with the simplicity of her dishes and the complexity of flavors.